 There are several ways you can instruct our robot to not add your pages to our index and/or to not download your pages.

-First, you can use your robots.txt file.
-The user agent string of our main robot is Mozilla/5.0 (compatible; coccoc/1.0; +http://help.coccoc.com/searchengine) and our user agent name is "coccoc".
-If, for example, you want to instruct our robot to not download any pages that have a path starting with /cgi-bin/, you can add the following instructions to your robots.txt:
+First, you can give instructions to our robots in your robots.txt file.
+If, for example, you want to instruct our main web robot to not download any pages that have a path starting with /cgi-bin/, you can add the following instructions to your robots.txt:

 In most cases, URLs that are disallowed in robots.txt will not appear in our index, because they won't be downloaded by our robot.
 However, some pages with URLs disallowed in robots.txt might still be added to our index without the pages’ content.
 In these cases, snippets similar to the example below can appear in our search results:

 To instruct our robot to completely exclude a page from our index, you can use the noindex instruction on the page.
 If you use noindex, make sure that the page's URL is not disallowed for downloading in your robots.txt.
 In this case, even if our robot can find links to your page, it won't add the page to the index (though it will still download the page because it needs to download it to find the noindex instruction).

 You can also use the nofollow instruction for some links on your site.
 If all links to a specific URL on your site use this instruction, our robot won't request the URL.
 Of course, because you can’t control other sites, they could still include a link to your site that doesn’t have the nofollow instruction.
 If our robot finds such links, it can request your URL and still add it to the index.
 Therefore, the nofollow instruction can be used internally on your site to exclude some its sections or URLs from downloading and indexing by our robot.
 However, using nofollow like this cannot completely prevent your pages from being indexed.